scottmk/ti4-reference/snippets/techs/ds/yellow/ghoti-parallel-production.md

 Requirements: :ti4-tech-cybernetic:

-When you produce 1 or more units, you may produce 1 additional unit in a system that contains 1 or more of your ships and 1 of your command tokens.
+When you produce 1 or more units, you may produce 1 additional unit in each of 2 systems that contains 1 or more of your ships and 1 of your command tokens.